icann/icann-rdap/docs/rdap-cli-tools/test-tool/usage.md

 ## Output Format

 By default, this command will attempt to determine the output format of the information.
-If it determines the shell is interactive, output will be in `rendered-markdown`.
+If it determines the shell is interactive, output will be in `text`.
 Otherwise, the output will be JSON.

+The other output formats are:

+* `rendered-markdown` - colorized and formatted output using Markdown
+* `markdown` - raw Markdown output
+* `json` - a single JSON document
+* `pretty-json` - a single JSON document rendered with whitespace
+* `pretty-compact-json` - a single JSON document rendered with whitespace in compact format

 You can explicitly control this behavior using the `-O` command argument or the `RDAP_TEST_OUTPUT` environment variable (see below).